5 Magnificent Waterfalls within an Hour of Asheville, NC

 Triple Falls is a very popular trailhead within the Dupont State Forest, about an hour south of the Asheville region.
 Although crowded most of the year, this 2.2 mile out-and-back hike is definitely worthy of your time as you get to see 3 incredible waterfalls, as well as a beautiful historic covered bridge, all in exchange for a moderate, reasonably short hike.

-The hike is easy for the most part, with numerous steep sections, so not the best option for those out of shape.
+The hike is moderate in intensity, for the most part, with a couple of steep sections, so not the best option for those out of shape.
 However, you can simply turn around whenever you begin to tire out.

 From the High Falls parking lot, the first mesmerizing waterfall you will see around the 0.6 mile mark is the incredible 150 foot tall High Falls.
 If you prefer to keep it short, this is the best waterfall, and thus, you can simply turn around here and call it day.